 Faucets can be replaced with single lever controls.
 Consider the use of anti-scald temperature controls that prevent the water temperature from exceeding an established limit.

 Barrier Free offers modifications on showers, sinks, tubs, toilets and much more.
-Please call today to speak to a representative to see all there is to offer and all of the benefits to your safety.
-Discuss your concerns and worries with us and we will come up with the best plan for your needs.
+Please call today to speak to a representative to see all there is to offer and all of the benefits to be discovered.
+Discuss your concerns and worries with us and we will come up with the best fit for your needs.
 Barrier Free Modifications offers our customers a wide array of bathroom safety modifications.
-Modifications made to your bathroom can help you to avoid injury and ease your mind.
+Modifications made to your bathroom can help you to avoid injury and is our most requested and needed service.

 The term "handicap" can be offensive and is not appropriate language when referring to someone with disabilities.
 We apologize if we have offended anyone, that's not our intent.
 We use the term only to reference certain aspects of accessible construction (for the benefit of our uninformed viewers).
 We know that a person using a wheelchair would be much less "handicapped" in a building and surroundings that are wheelchair accessible, the extent of the handicap to an individual relates directly to accessibility!